Verstappen opens F1 season with win in Bahrain, Alonso 3rd

 It could be one of many exciting moves in a season where Alonso might have a quick enough car to match his talents.

-The next indicator of that will be at the Saudi Arabian GP on March 19, where there are more long straights, high-speed corners and less tire degradation.
+The next indicator of that will be at the Saudi Arabian GP on March 19.

-“I think the most important point is that the Aston Martin is a new car, a new project,” Alonso said.
-“This is just the beginning.” ___

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports